dentolos19/fakerspotter/FakerSpotter/wwwroot/data/about.md

-﻿FakerSpotter is a digital toolkit for learning on how to protect yourself from fake news.
-We teach players by making them learn from their mistakes and through trial-and-error.
+﻿We teach players by making them learn from their mistakes and through trial-and-error.
 The leaderboards was added in order to incite the players with the feeling of competivitiveness and motivation.
+This project is also participating in the National Cyberwellness Advocacy Challenge (NCAC).

 Hosted at [GitHub](https://github.com/dentolos19/FakerSpotter), powered by [.NET](https://dotnet.microsoft.com).